m4c0/be-cpu/README.md

 * Two 74173 (quad D-Flip Flop with tri-state output, async clear and chip-select) to read from the bus and store the value
 * One 74245 (tri-state bi-directional buffer) to enable output the value to the bus on-demand
 * Eight LEDs to show the output of the 74173 (effectively, the value of the register, even if not outputting to the bus)
+* There are four signals: clock, reset (tied up to the MR of the 74173), output enabled (inverted), input enabled (inverted)

 There's only one considerable change in this design.
 The output LEDs has current limiting resistors - currently 220ohms.